Limitations of the Markovian approximation in the harmonic oscillator: Equivalent master equations

+is the dissipator, for some real coefficients $\vep_j$ and Hilbert operators $\hat V_j$ to be determined.
+Here and below we use the super-operator

-In order to make this description consistent with the Langevin equations (\ref{eq:dynBM}), we proceed in two steps.
-First, we shall identify the effective hamiltonian $\hat{H}_f$, second we shall see that $\vep_j=\pm 1$ must be chosen appropriately.
+for any Hilbert operators $\hat{\mathcal{A}},\,\hat{\mathcal{B}},\,\hat{\mathcal{C}}$.
+Without loss of generality, we can restrict our study to $\vep_j =\pm 1$, and we recover the Lindblad evolution if $\vep_1 =\vep_2 = 1$ \cite{lindblad1976generators}.
+In order to make the master equation~\eqref{eq:3.2} consistent with the Langevin equations~(\ref{eq:dynBMa}, \ref{eq:dynBMb}), we proceed in two steps: first, we construct the effective Hamiltonian $\hat{H}_f$; second we derive the dissipator $\mathcal{D}(\hat{\rho}_f)$, showing that $\vep_j$ must be chosen appropriately to match the Langevin dynamics~(\ref{eq:dynBM}).